Significant causes of Oregon's low per capita personal income relative to the nation likely include:

 After a decade of low PCPI, Oregon was bolstered by employment growth in construction, high-tech manufacturing, and growing trade with Asia.
 The gap in PCPI between Oregon and the U.S. was at its smallest point in recent years in 1996.
 Then the Asian financial crisis struck in 1997 and exports to Asia fell.
 At the same time, some high-paying industries like electronic instrument manufacturing and paper manufacturing began moving significant portions of their operations out of state.

 Another factor contributing to Oregon's lower earnings is the pay structure of Oregon's occupations.
 Workers in the state's lower earning occupations tend to be paid more than their national counterparts, and the occupational median wage is slightly above the national median, but wages in Oregon's higher paying occupations lag behind the nation.
-For instance, wages for life, physical, and social science occupations in Oregon average about 91 percent of the national wage for these occupations.
-Similar trends hold for legal occupations, business and financial operations, management, and computer and mathematical science.
+For instance, wages for management occupations in Oregon average about 89 percent of the national wage for these occupations.
+Similar trends hold for life, physical, and social science occupations, computer and mathematical science occupations, and business and financial operations.
 Lower pay in these high-wage jobs contribute to lower industry wages.

 Oregon also has more part-time workers and a shorter average workweek than the nation, two intertwined factors that also contribute to lower earnings.
-In 2010, Oregon had the second highest rate of workers who usually work part time.
+In 2013, Oregon had the fourth highest rate of workers who usually work part time.
 Two-thirds of part-time workers were part time voluntarily.
-The other third were working part-time due to slack work or business conditions, an inability to find full-time work, or issues with child care.
+The other third were working part btime due to slack work or business conditions, they could only fine part-time work, or seasonal decline in demand.

 To the extent that people moving to Oregon are young adults early in their careers or retirees without wage income, the in-migrants would put downward pressure on PCPI.
 Oregon PCPI in recent years may have been a "victim" of the state's attractiveness, and a resulting population influx, particularly by those without incomes significantly higher than the Oregon average.